backstage/backstage/plugins/codescene/README.md

 # codescene

-[CodeScene](https://codescene.com/) is a multi-purpose tool bridging code, business and people.
-See hidden risks and social patterns in your code.
-Prioritize and reduce technical debt.
+[CodeScene](https://codescene.com/) is a multi-purpose tool that connects code, businesses, and people.
+Discover hidden hazards and social trends in your code.
+Prioritise and minimise technical debt.

-The CodeScene Backstage Plugin exposes a page component that will list the existing projects and their analysis data on your CodeScene instance.
+The CodeScene Backstage Plugin provides a page component that displays a list of existing projects and associated analysis data on your CodeScene instance.

 ![screenshot](./docs/codescene-plugin-screenshot.png)